 Reconciliation Action Plan

 The RAP program is a national framework of action that aims to support organisations to deliver practical actions to build strong relationships and enhanced respect between Aboriginal and Torres Strait Islander peoples and other Australians.
-More information about the national RAP program can be found online at: Reconciliation Australia.
+More information about the national RAP program can be found on the Reconciliation Australia website.

 RECOGNISE is a voluntary working group aligned with ANTAR (Australians for Native Title and Reconciliation) and Reconciliation Queensland, formed to try to elevate the discussion in Queensland and throughout Australia about the forthcoming constitutional referendum for the recognition of first peoples in the Australian Constitution.